fhir-fi/finnish-smart/input/pagecontent/index.md

 The [Kanta PHR](https://www.kanta.fi/phr) is a personal health record platform for storing and exchanging health and wellbeing data produced and governed by citizens.
-It uses a security mechanism that is pretty close to FHIR, but with some subtle differences.
+It uses a security mechanism that is pretty close to SMART App Launch, but with some subtle differences.

 [Health Village](http://healthvillage.fi) is a publicly funded group of services.
 It has built in HL7 [SMART App Launch](https://www.hl7.org/fhir/smart-app-launch/) capability for